rweigel/phys513/hw.md

 Due on Monday, December 12th at 11:59 pm.
 You may not collaborate with anyone.
 Any evidence that you received help will result in a grade of zero and an Honor Code violation.

 Two co-axial cables, each of length 1 m, are connected.
-One end of the combined cables is connected to an AC voltage generator with voltage amplitude of $V_g=1\text{ V}$.
+One end of the combined cables is connected to an AC voltage generator with voltage amplitude of $V_g=1\text{ V}$ and frequency $f=10^6/2\pi$.
 The other end is connected to a resistor.

 The cable connected to the generator has an inductance of $L=0.1\text{ mH}$ and capacitance $C=1 \text{ }\mu\text{F}$.
 The other cable has an inductance of $L=0.4\text{ mH}$ and capacitance $C=1\text{ }\mu\text{F}$.
 The resistor has a resistance of $40\text{ }\Omega$.